Ford Ranger Electrical Problems: Complete Diagnostic Guide

 - Worn starter motor brushes or solenoid

-- Poor electrical connections at starter
+- Poor electrical connections at the starter

 - Faulty ignition switch or clutch safety switch